In strip club extortion case, brother of ex-Harvey Mayor Eric Kellogg found guilty

 When the payments were late, Harvey police officers were sent to the club to pressure the owners to cough up the money, authorities said.

-According to a federal complaint filed in 2019, Eric Kellogg, while he was mayor, led the efforts to shake down the club.
-He approached the owner in 2003 and demanded payments of $3,000 a month, which he later doubled, according to the complaint.
+According to a federal criminal complaint filed in 2019, Eric Kellogg, while mayor, led the efforts to shake down the club, approaching the owner in 2003, demanding $3,000 a month, later doubling the amount.

-Eric Kellogg wasn’t charged in the complaint, which referred to him only as “Individual A” and “Mayor of the City of Harvey.”
+But Eric Kellogg wasn’t charged.
+The complaint referred to him only as “Individual A” and “Mayor of the City of Harvey.”
 His last term in office ended in 2019.

-Before Rommell Kellogg’s trial, he was instructed by U.S. District Judge Sharon Johnson Coleman that he couldn’t admit evidence that his brother Eric Kellogg was the “real target” of the government’s investigation or speculate why Eric Kellogg wasn’t charged in the case.
+Before Rommell Kellogg’s trial, he was instructed by U.S. District Judge Sharon Johnson Coleman that he couldn’t present evidence that his brother Eric Kellogg was the “real target” of the investigation or speculate why Eric Kellogg wasn’t charged in the case.